Go back

 BBA, Management and Marketing, Freed-Hardeman University, 2002

-Kathryn Woods is an Associate Professor and Graduate Coordinator in the Department of Leadership.
+Kathryn Woods is a Professor and Graduate Coordinator in the Department of Leadership.
 She has work experience in healthcare administration and financial services.
-She teaches courses in Ethics, Leadership Development, Innovation, and Strategy.
+She teaches Leadership Development, Organizational Strategy, and Gender and Leadership.

-Organizational behavior, leadership education, digital leadership profiles, online learning, non-traditional students
+Organizational behavior, leadership education, diversity issues in leadership

 • Damron, T. & Woods, K. (September, 2021).
 Crafting Community: Kings Bluff Brewery Social Media Marketing.
 Global Journal of Business Pedagogy, 5(1), 18 – 26.